forest-fire/firemodel/docs/using/reading.md

 ### Using a `Record`

 This is kinda ok but I always found it a bit awkward.
-In comparison, here's how you'd do the same thing with **FireModel**:
+In comparison, here's how you'd do the same thing with **Firemodel**:

 ```typescript
 const joe = await Record.get(Person, "1234");